 An RFP is a more comprehensive document that seeks detailed proposals from suppliers, not just pricing information.

-Detailed Proposals: RFPs require suppliers to submit detailed proposals, which may include technical specifications, delivery timelines, project methodologies, and more.
+• Detailed and Comprehensive Proposals: RFPs require suppliers to submit detailed proposals, which may include technical specifications, delivery timelines, project methodologies, and more.

 RFPs are suitable for projects or procurements where you need to evaluate not only the cost but also the capabilities, experience, and approach of potential suppliers.
 This is common in services, technology, and other complex acquisitions.